 Succession Planning and Knowledge Transfer

 Formal Onboarding Process.
 The Department of Defense, Defense Security Service (DSS) administers a formal onboarding process as a tool to help minimize attrition and develop and sustain an effective workforce.
 DSS recognizes five onboarding keys to success—understanding the process and planning ahead, communication strategies with clear two-way communication, social integration, peer support with a mandatory “sponsor,” and organizational knowledge.
 With this in mind, the Human Capital Management Office created three important resources for hiring managers.
 The Supervisors' Toolkit for Onboarding outlines best practices, including detailed information about how to manage the first day, first week, first month, first six months, and first year of a new employee's tenure.
 The Onboarding Quick Start Guide for the Hiring Manager summarizes the toolkit in an easy-to-read brochure.
-Additionally, a refresher onboarding video discusses the key elements of successfully integrating new hires into the agency, and provides detailed information about the roles and responsibilities that managers and sponsors play during the formal onboarding process.
+Additionally, a refresher onboarding video discusses the key elements of successfully integrating new hires into the agency and provides detailed information about the roles and responsibilities that managers and sponsors play during the formal onboarding process.
 The resources are available to DSS employees on the Recruitment Office intranet site and online Security Training, Education and Professionalization Portal.

 Pathways to Leadership Program.
 The Department of Education’s Pathways to Leadership Program is designed for GS-11 – 13 employees who aspire to move into leadership positions.
 Each year, employees are competitively selected by a panel, based upon established criteria.
 Since its establishment in 2009, 107 employees have successfully completed the program, and an additional 20 are participating in the 2017 cohort.
 Participants complete three to four assessments, such as the Myers-Briggs Type Indicator, Emotional Intelligence Quotient, DiSC, and DiSC 363 for Leaders.
 Two weeklong training sessions incorporate the assessments and address several topics, including the psychology of leadership, group identity theory, and team building.
 The cohort is also divided into four teams based on their personality assessments, and each team is tasked with developing a high-priority project.
 Other program activities include a Leadership Development Plan with the supervisor, a Leadership Application Action Plan (six-week experience reviewing the personal impact, challenges, actions taken, and results of a current work project), 10 hours of individual coaching, an informal mentoring relationship, a collateral detail of at least 20 hours, a one-day shadowing assignment, interviewing four senior managers, a leadership book report, and 40 hours of self-selected leadership training.